duckduckgo/duckduckgo/README.md

 **Are there other open source projects?** &nbsp;Yes!
 Check out the other repositories in [our GitHub account](https://github.com/duckduckgo).
 You can email open@duckduckgo.com if you have any questions on those.

+### Can I get the instant answers through an API?
+Yes!
+Check out the [DuckDuckGo API](https://api.duckduckgo.com).
+Our goal is to make as many plugins as possible available through this interface.
+Fathead and goodie plugins are automatically syndicated through the API, and Spice and Longtail are selectively (due to licensing complications) mixed in.